 We can’t cover all of that at once.
 However, we would like to walk you through UVT’s recommendations for how to purchase the best drones when just starting your fleet.
 UVT specializes in drone and robotics technology, but for the purposes of this blog, we will be focusing on aerial drones.
 We will cover UVT’s public safety considerations on the scope of the market, regulations and compliance, and funding.

 Scope of the Market: The DJI Ban and American-Made Drones

 No one drone can do everything — but a drone fleet can do anything.
 We firmly believe that your mission's needs determine the drone you use.

 Thankfully, the market is full of manufacturers — foreign and domestic — specializing in public safety solutions.
-This has created healthy competition in the UAV industry with American made drone companies like Ascent, BRINC DRONES, Freefly Systems, Inspired Flight, Parrot Drones, Skydio, Teal Drones, and others innovating their way to more cost-effective solutions.
+This has created healthy competition in the UAV industry with American made drone companies like ASCENT AEROSYSTEMS, Freefly Systems, Inspired Flight, Parrot Drones, Teal Drones, and others innovating their way to more cost-effective solutions.
 This has allowed them to keep pace with foreign entities like Autel Robotics and DJI, the latter having a corner on a large piece of the government drones market — and for good reason.

 When looking at the entire global market and comparing similar platforms across manufacturers, DJI’s drone products have been consistently 2x - 3x less expensive than their American made drone counterparts due to cheaper manufacturing costs, and most often come with a sizable suite of features.